joostvdg/joostvdg.github.io/docs/cloudbees/multi-cluster.md

 ### Set Default TLS Certificate

-First thing you'll have to do, is to find out the name of the secret container the certificate.
+The first thing you'll have to do is to find out the name of the secret container the certificate.
 If you've created it yourself, great, else this is a way.

 ```bash
 kubectl get certificate -A